Azure-Samples/azure-spring-boot-samples/cache/spring-cloud-azure-starter/spring-cloud-azure-sample-cache/README.md

 ### Provision the Resources

-After login Azure CLI with your account, at least two variables `azure_subscription_id` and `azure_tenant_id` according to the returned information in the *./terraform/variables.tf*.
+After login Azure CLI with your account, at least one variable `azure_subscription_id` needs to be configured according to the returned information in the *./terraform/variables.tf*.

 Now you can use the terraform script to create Azure Resources.